 John Woodford of Brentingby

-Some years before 1317, John de Woodford travelled from near Salisbury in Wiltshire to Melton Mowbray in Leicestershire and `weddyd a merchant daughter there'.
+Sometime before 1317, John de Woodford travelled from the Woodford Valley near Salisbury in Wiltshire to Melton Mowbray in Leicestershire and `weddyd a merchant daughter there'.

 medieval Woodford cartulary records that John of Woodford, a `gentleman's son

 from besyde Salesbury' fought at the battles of Crecy